extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 (:> pat-1 2 0 (play syn1 @2 @1 dur) `(70 70 100 70) `(60 58 60 63))
 ```

-One caveat with this multiple lists stuff: the note duration length always based
+One caveat with this multiple lists stuff: the note duration is always based on
-on the length of first list (as described above).
-If another pattern list is
+the length of first list (as described above).
+If a second (or third...) pattern
-shorter than the first one the values will be recycled (but the pattern list
+list is shorter than the first one the values will be recycled, but the pattern
-will still be reset to the beginning once the pattern completes).
-If the other
+list position will still be reset to the beginning once the first pattern
-pattern list is longer than the first one, the "extra" values at the end won't
+completes.
+If the other pattern list is longer than the first one, the "extra"
-be used.
-This behaviour can be used to your advantage, allowing you to have
+values at the end won't be used.
+This behaviour can be used to your advantage,
-interesting 4-against-3 or 17-against-6 interactions between the values of your
+allowing you to have interesting 4-against-3 or 17-against-6 interactions
-lists.
+between the values of your lists.
 Play around and have fun!

 ### What can I put in the pattern expression?